jaakkopasanen/AutoEq/README.md

 processing tools including parametric equalizer.
 Adjust filter parameters by clicking the cog button on each filter and set type to "Peak", frequency to given center frequency to Fc and width to `Fc / Q`.
 Adjust gain with the slider.

+### Viper4Android and Other Convolution Engines
+Some software don't have parametric eq but have convolution engine which uses impulse response for processing.
+AutoEQ produces impulse responses with 44.1 kHz and 48 kHz.
+Import the WAV file with correct sampling frequency into the software.

 ## Results
 The main principle used by AutoEQ for producing the equalization function is to invert error curve.
 Error is the